FMendoza13/09-liri-node-app/README.md

 # 09-liri-node-app

-Liri is Siri's long lost cousin, with the ability to search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+Liri is Siri's long, lost cousin, with the ability to search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 Liri is a node.js command line application that is a language interpretation and recognition interface.
 With Liri, one can use a command line, give it parameters in which Liri will give back data.

 Possible commands are 'concert-this', 'spotify-this-song', 'movie-this' and 'do-what-it-says.'